hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Currently, the FPC Runtime and the SDK focuses on [Intel&reg; SGX SDK](https://github.com/intel/linux-sgx).
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
-Also, other components such as the Go part of the FPC chaincode package don't have an Intel&reg; SGX depency.
+Also, other components such as the Go part of the FPC chaincode package don't have an Intel&reg; SGX dependency.
 Hence, they can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

 ## Fabric Touchpoints

-FPC-Lite does ***not*** require any changes to Fabric.
+FPC Lite does ***not*** require any changes to Fabric.
 We recommend reading the chaincode development and deployment sections to know more about the private chaincode coding language and the use of Fabric's external builder and launcher capabilities.

 ## Fabric Features Not (Yet) Supported